jordwalke/rehp/README.md

 # Try From Your Project:

 You can try out `rehp` on your project, by using [esy](https://esy.sh) to directly consume this repo.
+See [hello-rehp](https://github.com/robz/hello-rehp) as an example.

 Just add the following to your `package.json` and then run `esy` from your project root as usual.

 ```json
 "dependencies": {